cjz9032/angular-global-error-handling-ugpzby/src/app/line-feature/README.md

     featureLogContainer.on(FeatureEventType.change, (event) => {
         const { feature, type } = event.data;

-        console.log(type) // add or upadate a feature
+        console.log(type) // 'add' or 'upadate' a feature

         if (feature.featureStatus === FeatureStatusEnum.fail) {
             // error occurs due to not handle error